 This metric measures the time it takes for a customer to start using a new feature.
 The faster they adopt a feature, the more likely it helps them reach their goals or solve their problems.

-Measuring the key metrics alone is not sufficient to increase your feature adoption rate.
+Measuring the key feature adoption metrics alone is not sufficient to increase your feature adoption rate.
 You have to fit these metrics into your feature adoption strategy to see results.
-For this, you’ll need to

-- Use in-app announcements to introduce new features
+Use feature announcements to introduce new features to existing users

 Promoting new feature adoption relies on:

-- Making customers aware of the new feature
+- Making customers aware of the new features.

 - Encouraging them to try it out and adopt it.

 In-app feature announcements are very useful to introduce customers to a new feature.
 As opposed to emails that can be left unopened or easily missed, in-app announcements are more contextual.

 You can use in-app modals to make feature announcements and explain how they can help your customers.
 But be sure not to overuse the full-screen modals, i.e., do not force users to engage.
 This can backfire, if not used wisely.